algao1/blurb/content/posts/kv_store.md

 }
 ```

-The above looks like a handful, but it is not all that different than what we did earlier in `Add`.
-Since each table is already sorted, we can use a min heap to advance over all tables at once while preserving order.
+It looks like a handful, but it is not all that different than what we did earlier in `Add`.
+Since each table is already sorted, we can use a *min heap* to advance over all tables at once while preserving order.
 Though not shown here, but the heap also uses chronological ordering to break ties so that earlier entries are processed first.

 We keep track of the previous `keyFile` element and only flush it to the compacted table once its key is different than the current `keyFile` and if it is not a tombstone.
 The rest is the exact same as before, append to the sparse index, and add it to the bloom filter.
 Now, after each iteration, we add the next key-value entry from the same file back into the heap so we can repeat the process.